in28minutes/in28minutes.github.io/_posts/2016-01-01-article-template.md

 ![Image](/images/TODO.png "TODO-DESC")

 A few details:

--
+- SpringBootTutorialBasicsApplication.java - The Spring Boot Application class generated with Spring Initializer.
+This class acts as the launching point for application.
 - `pom.xml` - Contains all the dependencies needed to build this project.
-We will use Spring Boot Starter Web.
+We will use Spring Boot Starter AOP.

 ## Tools you will need